Mayriad/Mayriads-EH-Download-Shortcuts/README.md

 When the script downloads an archive, you will see a shield icon next to the bookmark star at the right end of the omnibox.
 Click it and it will show a notification panel titled "insecure content blocked".
 It should have a link that says "load unsafe scripts", and you need to click this link.
 After you clicked it, the page will reload and then mixed content will be enabled.

+**Per-tab method for Vivaldi**

+Since Vivaldi is based on Chromium, it is very similar to the Chrome method above, but quicker.
+When the script downloads an archive, you will see a `⇆` icon that shows a pair of arrows next to the bookmark icon at the right end of the address field.
+Click it and the page will immediately reload and then mixed content will be enabled.

 **Per-tab method for Firefox**

 Firstly, you need to trigger the blocking of mixed content by using this script to download an archive.
 You need to click the `ⓘ` icon at at the left end of the address bar.
 This will open the site information panel, and if it says "Firefox has blocked parts of this page that are not secure", then it has been triggered, and you can click the arrow to the right of this message and click "disable protection for now".
 After you clicked it, the page will reload and then mixed content will be enabled for this tab.